 It should be able to go around 110 miles on a single charge, narrowly bettering the Nissan Leaf, while the standard level of equipment is very generous, with automatic emergency braking and Apple CarPlay and Lane Keep Assist just some of the highlights.

-What really helps the Ioniq Electric stand out is the fact it is actually a fairly enjoyable car to drive.
-Nippy enough to have the odd blast, smooth enough to be very comfortable and cheap enough to be worth considering.
-We also like the ability to vary the level of engine braking using paddles behind the steering wheel, reducing the need to use the brakes.
+What really helps the Ioniq Electric stand out is the fact it is actually an enjoyable car to drive.
+Nippy enough to have the odd blast, yet smooth enough to be very comfortable and cheap enough to make financial sense.

-The Tesla Model S is the king of the electric cars, but it comes at a much greater cost than everything else in our list.
+The Tesla Model S is king of the electric cars, but it cost substantially more than everything else in our list.
 A top-spec P100D with all the trimmings, for instance, comes in at around £115,000.
 The payback time will be a fair few years, if ever.

 But then it does offer more than 250 miles on a single charge, 0-60mph in 2.5 seconds if you opt for the Ludicrous Mode Upgrade (making it as fast as a hypercar off the line), up to seven seats (though the two rearmost ones are mainly for kids), unrivalled safety levels and all-wheel drive.